Description

 MMC 6469 Diffusion of lnnovations — This course is an examination of various theoretical and practical issues pertaining to communication’s roles in the diffusion of innovations across cultures.
 Currently only available in the classroom during the Summer but will be available online soon.

-Capstone Experience paper will be required of all students.
+A Capstone Experience paper will be required of all students.
 This paper will be a 15- to 20-page paper applying the knowledge acquired to their current academic or professional work.
-It should not be a summary of the coursework for the certificate but an application paper that emphasizes the utilization of the knowledge acquired.
-This paper will be graded as Satisfactory or Unsatisfactory while the student is taking the last course above and must be submitted two weeks before the end of that semester.
+It should not be a summary of the coursework for the certificate but an application paper that emphasizes the utilization of the knowledge acquired. : This paper will be graded as Satisfactory or Unsatisfactory while the student is enrolled in the last course listed above, and it must be submitted two weeks before the end of that semester.
 The faculty member teaching that last course will grade the Capstone Experience paper.

 The student must maintain a cumulative 3.0 (B) grade point average or higher in all graduate certificate courses attempted in order for the graduate certificate to be granted.
 This follows general graduate student grading policies at FSU.

-The Certificate program must be completed within 3 years of its initiation.
+The certificate program must be completed within three years of its initiation.

-Transfer and “Double Counted” Credits: The director or administrator of the program may allow the transfer or “double counting” of one course taken at another institution or taken for another purpose at FSU.
-That course must be deemed of relevant content and level at the discretion of the director.
-Under no circumstance will the student be allowed to transfer or “double count” more than one course.
+Transfer and “Double-Counted” Credits: The director or administrator of the program may allow the transfer or “double counting” of one course taken at another institution or taken for another purpose at FSU.
+That course must be deemed to have relevant content and be at an appropriate level at the discretion of the director.
+Under no circumstances will the student be allowed to transfer or “double count” more than one course.

-NOTE: The deadline to apply for the Certificate is before the completion of the first course.
+NOTE: The deadline to apply for the certificate is before completing the first course.
 Students MUST apply before starting their second course.

 To apply, click here.